tardis-sn/tardis/docs/contributing/in_progress/index.rst

 Restructure
 ===========

 Restructuring TARDIS to be more modularized in order to facilitate the addition of new physics modules and improve maintainability.
-See https://github.com/orgs/tardis-sn/projects/5.

 New Physics
 ===========

 TARDIS is currently capable of simulating spherically symmetric type Ia and stripped envelope supernovae at a single point in time in the earlier stages of the explosion.
-To expand to more types of supernovae, such as type Ib, Ic, and IIP, and to model a larger variety of times after the explosion, new physics is necessary.
+To expand to more types of supernovae, such as type Ib, Ic, and IIP, and to model a larger variety of times after the explosion, new physics capabilities are necessary.

 Simulate Supernovae in the Nebular Phase